Showing all 8 results

 Sensitivity of most CCD cameras is still fairly high in this region so smaller scopes (>5″) can benefit.

-Astronomik UHC Filter – This filter was designed for the visual observation of emission and planetary nebulae but also works well for imaging these objects if used with an IR block filter.
+Astronomik UHC Filter – This filter was designed for the visual observation of emission and planetary nebulae but also works very well for imaging these objects, as a dual type filter, if used with an IR block.
+The IR block can be either inbuilt, as with a DSLR, or in combination.
+The Astronomik L3 type luminance filter gives particularly good results.
+Price includes delivery.

 Astronomik IR Pro (807nm) Filter – This filter extends the IR passband much deeper into the IR.